-In 2016-17 Australians generated about 67 million tonnes of waste a year, and that figure is increasing.
+In 2020-21, Australia generated 75.8 megatonnes (Mt) of total waste (Planet Ark).
 The cost of food waste alone to the economy is estimated at $20 billion each year.
 We all need to take action on waste.
 Australian governments have committed to preparing a National Waste Policy and to work together to better manage waste.
 There are many actions that you can take at home to reduce waste and save money.

 Ways to reduce, reuse and recycle